tilebox/berlin-aerospace-hackathon/challenge_3/README.md

 # Challenge Briefing: Mini-Constellation Tasking Planner

-**Difficulty:** Advanced

-**Theme:** Mission Planning • Constellation Optimization • Cloud-Aware Scheduling

 ## 🧠 The Core Problem

-You’re running a 6-satellite virtual earth-observation constellation.
+You’re running a 6-satellite earth-observation constellation.
+You've been asked to capture images over a target AOI for strategic reasons.

 ### Your mission